a-sf-mirror/freedroid/doc/tools/fddnm.md

 	[-D | \-\-verbosedot]\n
 	Print analyzed dialog data used to create graphic to text file.
 Text file placed in output directory.\n Note - output file will be named "[PREFIX][Dialog Name]_VDOT.txt"\n
 \n
+	[-G | --group]
+	Grouping is used as a layout hint to graphviz.\n Enables nodes connected to "end_dialog" to be grouped closer to "end_dialog" node.\n (E.g. Dixon or Tania graphs produce better output with this setting enabled).\n
+\n
+	[-H | --extrainfo]
+	enable HTML-like dot output - includeds presentation of extra node information.\n (See below for an example of the output produced.)\n
+\n
 	[-I | \-\-individual]\n
 	Program is to parse and process all dialog files individually.\n